 As disclosed in Part I, Item 3, "Legal Proceedings," an action has been brought against us by four individuals who sought and were granted class certification to represent classes of consumers who allege to have obtained direct or indirect financing from us for the purchase of vehicles that we later repossessed.
-On September 30, 2021, the court granted plaintiffs' motion for class certification and certified four different classes (two classes of New York consumers and two classes of Pennsylvania consumers).
+On September 30, 2021, the court granted plaintiffs' motion for class certification and matters and certified four different classes (two classes of New York consumers and two classes of Pennsylvania consumers).
 There are approximately 5,200 members in the New York classes and approximately 300 members in the Pennsylvania classes.
 If we settle these claims or the litigation is not resolved in our favor, we may suffer reputational damage and incur legal costs, settlements or judgments that exceed the amounts covered by our existing insurance policies.
-We can provide no assurances that our insurer will insure the legal costs, settlements or judgements we incur in excess of our deductible.
-If we are not successful in defending ourselves from these claims, or if our insurer does not insure us against legal costs we incur in excess of our deductible, the result may materially adversely affect our business, results of operations and financial condition.
-Further, adverse determinations in such matters could result in actions by our regulators that could materially adversely affect our business, financial condition or results of operations.
-There can be no guarantee that proceedings that may have a material adverse effect on our business, results of operations or financial condition will not arise in the near or long-term future.
+We can provide no assurances that our insurer will cover the full legal costs, settlements or judgments we incur.
+If we are not successful in defending ourselves from these claims, or if our insurer does not cover the full amount of legal costs we incur, the result may materially adversely affect our business, results of operations in such matters could result in actions by our regulators that could materially adversely affect our business, financial condition or results of operations.
+There can be no guarantee that other proceedings that may have a material adverse effect on our business, results of operations or financial condition will not arise in the near or long-term future.